 Stranger-owned life insurance (STOLI or SOLI), or stranger-originated life insurance, is a life insurance policy taken out on someone by a third party without any insurable interest.
-In other words, someone who wouldn’t suffer financially due to your passing owns and stands to benefit from a policy taken out on you.
+Investor-owned life insurance (IOLI), is a similar arrangement in which the third party is always an investor.

 Here’s what you need to know about STOLI and the legal ways to include a third party in your insurance agreements.

 An individual or an investor not associated with the insured owns and pays the premiums for STOLI and IOLI.

 The insured usually agrees to a stranger-owned policy in exchange for compensation.

 Stranger-owned life insurance is illegal because the purchaser of the policy has no insurable interest in the insured.

 You can take a policy out on a loved one if their death would impact you financially.